-- Two story facades with garage doors fronting on a public street shall be articulated using one of the following design features: - ~~a~~ Incorporate a roof feature or trellis above the garage door to visually separate the garage from the story above. - ~~b~~ Step back the face of the wall on the story above the garage door to vary the massing. - ~~c~~ Incorporate a projecting box bay window above the garage door to add articulation. - ~~d~~ Other similar design elements as approved by the DRC and the Director. - ~~2→~~ Section 10 - Residential: Add Criteria in Section 10.15 "Facades" for Single Family Detached Dwellings less than 39' wide as follows: - ~~10.15.B Single family detached dwellings less than 39' feet in width having two story facades with garage doors fronting on public streets shall be articulated using one of the following design treatments:~~ - ~~1.
-Incorporate a roof feature or trellis above the garage door to visually separate the garage from the story above it.~~ - ~~2.
-Step back the face of the wall on the story above the garage to vary the massing.~~ - ~~3.
-Incorporate a projecting box bay window above the garage door to add articulation.~~ - ~~4.
-Other similar design elements as approved by the DRC and the City.~~ - ~~3→~~ Section 10 - Residential: Modify Section 10.17 "Garages": - ~~10.17.E On Single Family Detached lots less than 65' in width the following criteria shall apply:~~ - ~~10.17.E.3 Homes with two car garages - the garage doors shall not comprise more than 47% (was 40%) of one of the ground floor elevations facing a public street.
-Garages fronting on alleys are exempt from this condition.~~ - ~~4→~~ Section 9 - Residential Mixed-Use Neighborhoods and Section 10 - Residential: Modify Sections 9.7 AND 10.13 to add the following option under ENCROACHMENTS PERMITTED INTO THE MINIMUM SETBACKS "One-story detached accessory structures used as a tool and storage sheds, playhouses and similar uses, (provided that floor area does not exceed 80 square feet) shall be allowed to encroach in a REAR YARD SETBACK so long as the accessory structure is a minimum of 5' from the rear property line and does not encroach in the minimum side yard setback." - TENTH AMENDMENT - 9.10 MINOR (footer date May 15, 2017) ~~Description of the Amendment: The Millennium General Development Plan Minor Amendment 9.10 (Footer date May 15, 2017) includes the following various changes.
-Sections revised:~~

-- 1.)
-The first part of the amendment revises the boundary between Millennium GDP ~~Pareels~~ ~~C1Subparcels C-1~~ and ~~C4C-4~~ so that it follows the future Kendall Parkway alignment on Map 6 of 10 in Section 11-Maps: - 2.)
-Section 4 - Parcel C and Section 9 - Residential Mixed-Use Neighborhoods: The second part of the amendment modifies the density and lot size restrictions along Boyd Lake Avenue in portions of ~~PareelSubparcel~~ Cl for Single Family Detached Dwellings within 300 feet of the existing centerline of Boyd Lake Avenue adjacent to the existing Boyd Lake Shores Subdivision as follows: - a.)
-Section 9, Table 9-1 adjust the maximum density from 2 to 2.5 units per acre, and - b.)
-Section 4, Section 4.2.2 modify the minimum size of lots to 5,500 square feet from 6,000 square feet. - ELEVENTH AMENDMENT ~~-~~ 9.11 MINOR (footer date February 6, 2018) ~~Description of the Amendment: The Millennium General Development Plan~~ Minor Amendment 9.11 (Footer date February 6, 2018) includes the following various changes.
-Sections revised: - 1.)
-Section 14 - Environmental Sensitive Area Reports: The amendment adds the Environmentally Sensitive Areas Report for Houts Reservoir "Area 4" Larimer County, Colorado dated February 6, 2018 to Section 14 of the Millennium General Development Plan.
-The report includes the following: - a.)
-A 75' buffer from the Operating High Water Mark. - b.)
-An additional 25' buffer from the wetland boundary. - These two buffers combined produced a variable "Maximum Combined Recommended Development Setback" ranging from 75' to 160' from the operating high-water mark that encompassed all wetlands in the area. - The Environmentally Sensitive Areas Report for Houts Reservoir "Area 4" supersedes the recommendations from the Environmentally Sensitive Areas and Wetland Report by Cedar Creek Associates, Inc dated January 1999 for "Area 4" of the Central Portion.
+- Other similar design elements as approved by the DRC and the City. - Section 10 - Residential: Modify Section 10.17 "Garages": - 10.17.E On Single Family Detached lots less than 65' in width the following criteria shall apply: - 10.17.E.3 Homes with two car garages - the garage doors shall not comprise more than 47% (was 40%) of one of the ground floor elevations facing a public street.
+Garages fronting on alleys are exempt from this condition. - Section 9 - Residential Mixed-Use Neighborhoods and Section 10 - Residential: Modify Sections 9.7 AND 10.13 to add the following option under ENCROACHMENTS PERMITTED INTO THE MINIMUM SETBACKS "One-story detached accessory structures used as a tool and storage sheds, playhouses and similar uses, (provided that floor area does not exceed 80 square feet) shall be allowed to encroach in a REAR YARD SETBACK so long as the accessory structure is a minimum of 5' from the rear property line and does not encroach in the minimum side yard setback." - TENTH AMENDMENT - 9.10 MINOR (footer date May 15, 2017) Amendment 9.10 includes various changes.
+Sections revised: - The first part of the amendment revises the boundary between Millennium GDP Subparcels C-1 and C-4 so that it follows the future Kendall Parkway alignment on Map 6 of 10 in Section 11-Maps: - Section 4 - Parcel C and Section 9 - Residential Mixed-Use Neighborhoods: The second part of the amendment modifies the density and lot size restrictions along Boyd Lake Avenue in portions of Subparcel C1 for Single Family Detached Dwellings within 300 feet of the existing centerline of Boyd Lake Avenue adjacent to the existing Boyd Lake Shores Subdivision as follows: - Section 9, Table 9-1 adjust the maximum density from 2 to 2.5 units per acre, and - Section 4, Section 4.2.2 modify the minimum size of lots to 5,500 square feet from 6,000 square feet. - ELEVENTH AMENDMENT - 9.11 MINOR (footer date February 6, 2018) Minor Amendment 9.11 includes various changes.
+Sections revised: - Section 14 - Environmental Sensitive Area Reports: The amendment adds the Environmentally Sensitive Areas Report for Houts Reservoir "Area 4" Larimer County, Colorado dated February 6, 2018 to Section 14 of the Millennium General Development Plan.
+The report includes the following: - A 75' buffer from the Operating High Water Mark. - An additional 25' buffer from the wetland boundary. - These two buffers combined produced a variable "Maximum Combined Recommended Development Setback" ranging from 75' to 160' from the operating high-water mark that encompassed all wetlands in the area. - The Environmentally Sensitive Areas Report for Houts Reservoir "Area 4" supersedes the recommendations from the Environmentally Sensitive Areas and Wetland Report by Cedar Creek Associates, Inc dated January 1999 for "Area 4" of the Central Portion.

-TENTH MAJOR AMENDMENT([footer date February 6, 2018](#))
+TENTH MAJOR AMENDMENT(footer date February 6, 2018)